The birth of Sikhism, Guru Nanak Dev Ji

 “There is but one human race”.

-Although Guru Nanak was born in the month of October his birthday falls on Kartik Puranmashi (full moon) of the month of Kartik.
+Although Guru Nanak was born on 15th April 1469, his birthday falls on Kartik Puranmashi (full moon) of the month of Kartik.
 It is based on the traditional dates of the Indian calendar; the date varies year to year.
 The birthday usually comes in this month of November.

 “Let compassion be your mosque, let faith be your prayer mat”